jbprek/jpa-works/queries/Readme.md

 #JPA Query topics#

-The project has the same entities as jpa-app-model project.
+The bankAccount has the same entities as jpa-app-model bankAccount.
 Entities are augmented with query related annotations